spring-projects/spring-boot/docs/howto.md

 configuration via `spring.view.prefix` and `spring.view.suffix`).
 It
 can be overridden by providing a bean of the same type.

-* A `BeanNameViewResolver` with id "beanNameViewResolver".
+* A `BeanNameViewResolver` with id "beanNameViewResolver" is added if there are beans of type `View`.
 This is a useful member of the view resolver chain and will pick up any beans with the same name as the `View` being resolved.
 It can be overridden by providing a bean of the same type, but it's unlikely you will need to do that.

-* A `ContentNegotiatingViewResolver` with id "viewResolver" is only added if there *are* actually beans of type `View` present.
-This is a "master" resolver, delegating to all the others and attempting to find a match to the "Accept" HTTP header sent by the client.
+* A `ContentNegotiatingViewResolver` with id "contentNegotiatingViewResolver" is only added if there are already beans of type `ViewResolver` present.
+This is a "master" resolver, delegating to all the others and attempting to find a match to the "Accept" HTTP header sent by the client, so it is added with highest precedence (it is always consulted bythe `DispatcherServlet`).
 There is a useful
 [blog about `ContentNegotiatingViewResolver`](https://spring.io/blog/2013/06/03/content-negotiation-using-views)
 that you might like to study to learn more, and also look at the source code for detail.

+    Bear in mind that any custom `ViewResolvers` that you add to your own application will be consulted by the `ContentNegotiatingViewResolver`, so make sure they yield `View` instances that give accurate responses in their `getContentType()` method.

-    Be careful not to define your own `ViewResolver` with id "viewResolver" (like the `ContentNegotiatingViewResolver`) otherwise, in that case, your bean will be ovewritten, not the other way round.
+    Also be careful not to define your own `ViewResolver` with id "contentNegotiatingViewResolver" (like the `ContentNegotiatingViewResolver`) otherwise, in that case, your bean will be ovewritten, not the other way round.

 * If you use Thymeleaf you will also have a `ThymeleafViewResolver` with id "thymeleafViewResolver".
 It looks for resources by surrounding